What if we told you that you can start making cash-like offers on a house without having to pony up the cash?

 For convenience’s sake, some decide that they would rather secure a new property and even move into their new residence before ever putting their old home on the market.
 This is usually because families don’t want to have to move into a temporary rental or stay with family.
 This causes them to move in and move out of spaces frequently over a short period, which is stressful and most of the time unnecessary.

 Sometimes sellers aren’t comfortable with offers that include contingencies.
 This means that relying on a bridge loan to secure an offer within the market you want might be the best option.
-Bridge loans offer buyers a way to make cash-like offers without having to rely on any type of contingency.
+Bridge loans offer buyers a way to make cash-like offers on homes without having to rely on any type of contingency.
 Again, this looks great from the point of view of the seller, as many prefer cash-like offers over any offer with a contingency.